tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-obfuscated-doh.md

 --- abstract

 This document describes an extension to DNS Over HTTPS (DoH) that allows Obfuscation of client addresses via proxying.
+This improves privacy of DNS operations by not allowing any one server entity to be aware of both the client IP address and the content of DNS queries and answers.

 --- middle